griffithtp/one-terminal/CONTRIBUTING.md

 ### Stripping scripts from the root `package.json`

-The root `package.json` in the framework repo contains scripts that are only meaningful when working on the framework itself (`extract-templates`, `check-template-drift`, `create-migration`, `build:scaffolder`, `scaffold`).
-These are stripped from the scaffolded workspace template by `ROOT_PACKAGE_SCRIPTS_OMIT` in [scripts/extract-templates.ts](scripts/extract-templates.ts).
+The root `package.json` in the framework repo contains scripts that are only meaningful when working on the framework itself (`extract-templates`, `check-template-drift`, `create-migration`, `build:scaffolder`, `scaffold`, `test:scaffold`) or only belong to one variant (`dev:sample-widget` belongs in the Standalone overlay-override, not the extracted Enterprise template).
+These are stripped from the extracted Enterprise template by `ROOT_PACKAGE_SCRIPTS_OMIT` in [scripts/extract-templates.ts](scripts/extract-templates.ts).
+The Standalone `package.json` is hand-authored in `overlay-overrides/standalone/` and ships only the scripts it actually needs, so the omit list does not affect it.

-If you add a new framework-internal script to the root `package.json` that should not appear in scaffolded workspaces, add its key to `ROOT_PACKAGE_SCRIPTS_OMIT`.
-Conversely, app-level scripts (`dev:*`, `build:*`) should remain — they belong in every scaffolded workspace.
+If you add a new framework-internal script to the root `package.json` that should not appear in scaffolded Enterprise workspaces, add its key to `ROOT_PACKAGE_SCRIPTS_OMIT`.
+Conversely, app-level scripts (`dev:*`, `build:*`) that belong in every Enterprise workspace should remain.

 ---